 The main goal of this project is to propose an appropriate Artificial Intelligence (AI) based solution that could substantially increase the efficiency of border monitoring by creating a wireless network using ultra-low power nodes that could capable to detect any suspicious intruding behaviors.
 The design of the proposed project depends on three main stages: The sensory data fusion interface; The biological inspired Fuzzy Logic (FL) system controller; and the Wireless Sensor Network (WSN) interface stage.

-Regardless to the massive and dynamic modernized our life became to.
-No one could deny how our world is become unstable due to the direct threat that mainly comes from terrorism.
-According to the prestigious Global Terrorism Database, we can clearly say that no vibrant city all over the world was save from this massive threat.
+Regardless to the massive and dynamic modernized our life became so far, no one could deny how the world become unstable and unsafe place to live in due to many severe and direct threats that mainly comes from terrorism.
+According to the prestigious Global Terrorism Database, we can clearly say that not a single vibrant city all over the world was save from this massive threat.
 Regarding to the same records, there are more than 180,000 terrorism accidents just from 1970 through 2017 that caused several thousands of innocent people to be killed, many historical buildings had been demolished, and many other types of mayhem that could easily being distinguished in our daily life.
-One of the main resources of such disease is the lack of security and monitoring of a specific country on its own border regardless to the different reasons and causes.
-I believe that science is the only key player which could eliminate such threat through providing an efficient, reliable, and with an affordable cost.
+One of the main resources of such disease is the lack of security and monitoring of the border of a victimized country regardless to the different reasons and causes.
+I believe that science is the only key player which could eliminate such threat through providing an efficient and reliable solutions with an affordable cost.

 The main goal of this project is to create a complete prototype of a robust Wireless Sensor Network (WSN) system that could help in detecting any illegal trespassing on a specific border or a protected area relying on variety of sensor types and improved Artificial Intelligence (AI) algorithm.
 The proposed design could be considered as a prototype of proving the concept and it has a lot of enhanced capabilities that it will be included in next stages.

-Overall, the proposed project is depending on two stages.
-The first stage represents the remote WSN node, which is equipped with the required sensors, Intel Terasic DE0 Nano FPGA board, and 2.4 GHz Zigbee wireless module.
-The main goal of this node is to perform the high-speed data acquisition processing for each of the integrated nodes using a 12-bit resolution Analog to Digital (ADC) unit, then transmitting the aggregating info. from these sensors to the main iHUB node for further processing and detection stages.
-The predefined transmitted data package from the data node has the essential info. which is required to be distinguished from other nodes and the data from each sensor in also a predefined manner.
+Overall, the proposed project is depending on two sections.
+The first section represents the remote WSN node, which is equipped with the required sensors, Intel Terasic DE0 Nano FPGA board, and 2.4 GHz Zigbee wireless module.
+The main goal of this node is to perform the high-speed data acquisition processing for each of the integrated sensors using a 12-bit resolution Analog to Digital (ADC) unit, then transmitting the aggregating info. from these sensors to the main iHUB node for further processing and detection stages.
+The predefined transmitted data package from the remote data node has the essential info. which is required to be distinguished from other nodes.

 Figure: The remote node system diagram